 What You Need to Know About Weight Loss Surgery

 Weight loss surgery is a serious surgical procedure that decreases the size of the stomach, reduces food intake and can enable you to lose a significant amount of weight.
 It is a permanent procedure that requires a lifetime commitment to maintaining a healthy lifestyle.
-Weight loss surgery not only helps you to lose weight, but can help improve your overall health, well-being and self-esteem.
+Bariatric surgery not only helps you to lose weight, but can help improve your overall health, well-being and self-esteem.

 Types of Weight Loss Surgery